Michael A. Taylor Player Props: Twins vs. Brewers

 Michael A. Taylor At The Plate

-- Taylor is batting .225 with seven doubles, nine home runs and nine walks.
+- Taylor is hitting .231 with seven doubles, 10 home runs and nine walks.

-- Taylor will look to extend his six-game hitting streak.
-He's batting .294 with two homers in his last games.
+- Taylor is batting .333 with three homers during his last outings and is on a seven-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.